-Your quad muscles are on the front of your thigh.
+Your quad muscles, or quadriceps, are at the front of your thigh.
 They help you straighten your knee so you can kick, run and jump.
-But these muscles are prone to injuries such as strains and contusions.
+But these muscles are prone to injuries like strains, contusions and tendonitis.
+See your healthcare provider if you have numbness or severe pain, or can’t move your leg.

 Advertisement